Scubakay/autorelog/README.md

 A mod that lets you automatically reconnect to a restarting Minecraft server when AFK.

+Make sure to have proper overflow protection in your farms!

 ## Usage

 - Type `/autorelog` to activate automatic reconnection after 60 seconds.
+- Use `/autorelog delay` <delay> to set the amount of time in seconds AutoRelog should wait before trying to reconnect.
+- Use `/autorelog interval <interval>` to set the interval between reconnection attempts.
-- Disconnect through the pause menu to deactivate.
+- Disconnect through the pause menu or use `/autorelog cancel` to deactivate.

+Delay and interval can also be changed in the config file (autorelog.conf).